 By DeVry University

-Besides pursuing the appropriate educational background, you may also need to have core industry skills such as using coding software, the ability to navigate the International Classification of Diseases (ICD) database and Current Procedural Terminology (CPT) and basic knowledge in finance and healthcare.
+When you think of medical billing and coding skills, you probably think of core industry skills, like using coding software, how to navigate the International Classification of Diseases (ICD) database and Current Procedural Terminology (CPT) along with a basic knowledge of finance and healthcare.

 1. Communication Skills